No fault divorce - UK divorce law reforms explained

 The Government confirmed in April 2019 that divorce law in England and Wales will be changing and no-fault divorce would be introduced.
 This means that couples will be able to get divorced without one person needing to lay blame on the other.

-We look at the implications of these reforms and explain how 'no fault' divorce will work in England and Wales.
+With these changes now on the horizon, we look at the implications of these divorce law reforms and explain how no fault divorce will work in England and Wales.

-In order to be granted a divorce in England or Wales, the Court needs to be convinced that the marriage has irretrievably broken down, to a point where it cannot be saved.
+In order to be granted a divorce in England or Wales, the Court needs to be convinced that the marriage has irretrievably broken down, to a point where it can't be saved.

-Under current laws, unless a couple lives separately for 2 years or more they will only be able to get a divorce if one person blames the other for this irretrievable breakdown of their marriage.
-Furthermore, this reason must fall into the category of either adultery or unreasonable behaviour.
+Under current laws, unless a couple lives separately for at least 2 years they can only get a divorce if one person blames the other for this irretrievable breakdown of their marriage, and this must fall into the category of either adultery or unreasonable behaviour.

 These blame-based options are two of 5 legally recognised reasons for the breakdown of a marriage under current laws.
 The others are: